 How to Make Chocolate Zucchini Bundt Cake Step-by-Step

-Fill the Bundt Pan: Scoop the batter into the greased pan, even out the top with a spatula, and tap the pan gently against the counter 2-3 times.
+Fill the Bundt Pan: Scoop the batter into the greased pan, even out the top with a spatula, and tap the pan gently against the counter 2-3 times to knock out any air bubbles.

-Bake the Cake: Bake in the oven for 40-50 minutes, or until a fork or knife inserted in the center of the cake comes out with just a couple of crumbs but not smeared.
+Bake the Cake: Bake your chocolate bundt cake in the preheated oven for 40-50 minutes, or until a fork or knife inserted in the center of the cake comes out with just a couple of crumbs but not smeared.

 Mix the Chocolate: To create the chocolate glaze, whisk together 3 tablespoons of melted salted butter and ⅓ cup of cocoa powder in a medium-sized mixing bowl until combined and smooth.